rnddave/Job-Seeker-funnel/job-descriptions/readme.md

-You can drop job descriptions in here, if required.
+You can drop job descriptions in this directory, if required.

 Useful for reviewing throughout the application and before any interviews as it might help you understand